Haivision/srt/docs/features/socket-groups.md

 whether a dead link is not to be revived by some reason - all these things are out of the interest of the library.
 It's up to the application to decide when and by what reason the connection is to be established.
-All that your application has to do is to monitor the connenctions (that is, be conscious about that particular links are up and running or get broken) and take appropriate action in response.
+All that your application has to do is to monitor the connections (that is, be conscious about that particular links are up and running or get broken) and take appropriate action in response.